All Products

 When you no longer need an instance, release it to avoid incurring further charges.

-1. On the Instance List page, click Release in the Actions column of the instance.
+1. On the Instances page, find the target instance and click Release in the Actions column.

 2. In the dialog box that appears, click OK.

-• For more information about operations in the SQL Editor, see SQL Editor.
+• For more information about the SQL Editor, see SQL Editor.

-• To view the SQL query information of the current instance, analyze the SQL execution plan, and promptly diagnose and troubleshoot SQL issues, see Diagnostics and analysis.
+• To view SQL query information for the current instance, analyze SQL execution plans, and diagnose and troubleshoot SQL issues, see Diagnostics and Analysis.

-• To view and analyze all operations that occurred in the database, see Audit log.
+• To view and analyze all operations that occur in the database, see Audit Log.

 Contact us